felixsidzed/ldbg/README.md

 # ldbg
-A standalone GDB-like debugger for Luau
+An embeddable GDB-like debugger for Luau